dojo/widget-core/README.md

 });
 ```

-If a property has a custom diff function then that property is excluded from those passed to the catch all `diffProperties` implementation.
+If a property has a custom diff function then that property is excluded from those passed to the `diffProperties` function.

 ##### The 'properties:changed' event